peteroupc/CBOR/docs/PeterO.DataUtilities.md

 <b>Return Value:</b>

 A value indicating which string is " less" or " greater" .
-0: Both trings are equal or null.
-Less than 0: a is null and b isn't; or the irst code point that's different is less in A than in B; or b starts with and is longer than a.
-Greater than 0: b is null and a isn't; or the irst code point that's different is greater in A than in B; or a starts ith b and is longer than b.
+0: Both strings are equal or null.
+Less than 0: a is null and b isn't; or the first code point that's different is less in A than in B; or b starts with a and is longer than a.
+Greater than 0: b is null and a isn't; or the first code point that's different is greater in A than in B; or a starts with b and is longer than b.

 ### GetUtf8Bytes